FK Alberts

-Futbola klubs Alberts is a Latvian football club, that plays in the Latvian Second League (2. līga), the third-highest league of Latvian football.
+Futbola klubs Alberts is a Latvian football club, that competes in the Latvian Second League (2. līga), the third-highest league of Latvian football.
 The club was founded in 2001 and named after Alberts Šeibelis, Latvia national football team captain before World War II.

 Originally it was from the city of Riga.
 From 2008 to 2014 the team played its home matches at Carnikava, but from the 2016 season they play at Salaspils.